nf-core/raredisease/docs/output.md

 ### Mitochondrial analysis

 Mitochondrial analysis is run by default.
-If you want to turn off annotations set `--skip_mt_annotation` to true.
+If you want to turn off annotations set `--skip_subworkflows mt_annotation` to true.

 #### Haplocheck